Apparently, there is a day called Sanctity of Life Sunday. I don’t know if I ever knew there was such a thing.

 But that’s not the answer.

-There was no coercion.
+There was no real coercion.
 I was simply dead inside and followed to my doom.
 Sure, there were oodles of options.
 I even filled out a form for whatever state aid was available to me.
-I had planned to have that baby.
+I had planned to have that baby for a minute.
 No insurance.
+No job.
 Separated from my husband.
 No hope.
 Lost.

-I turned to the parents – who should have protected me and my child, who are supposed to know what’s best.
+I turned to my parents – who should have protected me, who are supposed to know what’s best.

-When I blindly trusted and obeyed, I should have rebelled and run away, far away, even if it had been to have my child in secret squalor, in love.
+When I blindly trusted and obeyed, I could have rebelled and run away, far away, even if it had been to have my child in secret squalor, in love.

 My parents led us like lambs to slaughter.